rupark/eau2/report/report.md

 column_prov.h.
 In our application, we use their sorer to parse a given SoR file into their definition of Column.
 We then translate those columns into our definition of DataFrame.
 By executing the program in this way, we preserve the sanctity of Team 4500NE's code, and do not have to retest their already tested functionality.
+### Application ###
+The Application class is an interface which can be extended by the different applications.
+An application essentially is the desired program the user wants to execute.
+For example, WordCount is one such Application.
+The Application class contains a KVStore, an index which is the index of the node the Application is being run on, and a NetworkIP which communicates with the other nodes.
+An Application is run on every node.
+The Application's run method produces the desired functionality.
+In our design, the run method also is used for interacting with other nodes to send and receive DataFrames.
 ### KVStore
 The KVStore class found in kvstore.h represents a Key Value Store.
 KVStore contains an array of Key* and DataFrame*, as well as a size.
 The KVStore contains three methods: get, put, and getAndWait. get takes in a Key and returns the DataFrame associated with that Key in the store.